 That is a project that can take a lot of time, motivation and effort.
 A lot of which you may not have right at this moment.

 But what if you spent just 5 minutes a day, every day, for a whole year?

 Or just over 30 hours of your time spent decluttering your home.
 More than one whole day of your year to work through one of your biggest projects you’ve probably been putting off.

 And since you only spent 5 minutes at a time, you barely noticed the magic happening.

-See… 5 minutes a day sure does add up!
+See… 5 minutes a day of daily decluttering sure does add up!